Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Be sure to check out government-subsidized mortgages, which offer both no down payment and low down payment plans.
 (See the question What kinds of government loans are available to homebuyers?, below.)
 Also, ask banks and other private lenders about any first-time buyer programs that offer low down payment plans and flexible qualifying guidelines to low- and moderate-income buyers with good credit.

 Finally, don't forget private sources of mortgage money -- parents, other relatives, friends, or even the seller of the house you want to buy.
 Borrowing money privately is usually the most cost-efficient mortgage of all.
-And its popularity is increasing as credit tightens.
+And its popularity has increased as the credit market has tightened.

 For information on how much money you can expect from a mortgage, see Nolo's article Qualifying for a Mortgage.